-The effective income tax rate for the Current Quarter and the Prior Year Quarter was approximately 27% and 40%, respectively, resulting in a \$0.15 million income tax expense and (\$0.79) million income tax benefit, respectively.
-The effective income tax rate for the Current Six Months and the Prior Year Six Months was approximately 43% and 40%, respectively, resulting in a \$0.42 million and \$0.78 million income tax benefit, respectively.
-During the Current Quarter, the Company recorded a \$0.6 million gain on the reduction of contingent obligations related to the acquisition of the Isaac Mizrahi Brand.
-This gain is not subject to tax and was treated as a discrete item occurring in the Current Quarter and the Current Six Months (See Note 6, Debt).
+The effective income tax rate for the Current Quarter and the Prior Year Quarter was approximately 166% and (37%), respectively, resulting in an income tax benefit of \$0.17 million and \$0.85 million, respectively.
+The effective income tax rate for the Current Nine Months and the Prior Year Nine Months was approximately 55% and (524%), respectively, resulting in a \$0.58 million and \$1.63 million income tax benefit, respectively.
+During the Current Nine Months and prior to the Current Quarter, the Company recorded a \$0.6 million gain on the reduction of contingent obligations related to the acquisition of the Isaac Mizrahi Brand.
+This gain is not subject to tax and was treated as a discrete item in the Current Nine Months (See Note 6, Debt).
+The disproportionate income (loss) before income taxes for the Current Quarter, compared to the Current Nine Months, has a disproportionate effect on the effective income tax rate for the Current Quarter.
+During the Prior Year Quarter, the Company recorded a \$5.1 million gain on the reduction of contingent obligations related to the acquisition of the Isaac Mizrahi business.
+This gain was not subject to tax and was treated as a discrete item.
+Additionally, there was an increase in the state income tax rate which was booked to deferred income tax expense and treated as a discrete item occurring in the Prior Year Quarter and Prior Year Nine Months.